anuragnandan/dot_env/README.md

 # Dot_Env

-This is Chef cookbook created for generating .env files with key,vals provided.
+This is a Chef cookbook created for generating .env files with key,vals provided.

 ### Platforms